 uses modularity at the Wheel Assembly level, each Wheel Assembly represents a self-contained unit.

 A simple mechanical and electrical mounting easily facilitates a fast-automated hot swap of the Hi2WAM™

 With the CYCOGS®

-And it is easy to disassemble for reducing the chassis shipping weight, just ship the removed Hi2WAM™
+And it is straight forward to disassemble for reducing the chassis shipping weight, just ship the removed Hi2WAM™

 Just stock one or more sets of key spares and Field Replaceable Units

 overhead and ensure your spare parts are actually purchased.

 With this modularity, it is a maintenance friendly design for higher uptime and lower service issues.